JayCesar/message-flow-challenge/README.md

 ---

 ## 🖥️ About
 This is a Spring Boot application that simulates a book reselling system, where resellers can request books from a vendor.
 The application consists of different components that work together to handle the book request, stock management, and logging processes.
-It uses IBM MQ to put the book requests into a message queue, which ensures reliable communication between different parts of the system
+It uses IBM MQ to put the book requests into a message queue, which ensures reliable communication between different parts of the systemm.

+### Key Features

+- **Reseller Request Handling:** The application simulates resellers sending book requests to a vendor queue.
+The requests include information such as the reseller name, requested book ID, book name, and requested amount.

+- **Vendor Response:** The vendor processes the incoming requests, verifies the availability of the requested books, calculates the new book prices, updates the stock, and sends a response back to the reseller with the transaction details.

+- **Stock Management:** The vendor manages the book stock and updates it at regular intervals by adding new units to each book's available quantity.

+- **Profit Calculation:** The application calculates the day's profit based on the book sales and logs the current profit at regular intervals.

+- **Logging:** The application incorporates a logging utility to log messages, exceptions, and other relevant information during the execution.

+- **Scheduling:** Spring's scheduling features are utilized to run certain tasks, such as updating the stock and logging the day's profit, at fixed intervals.

+- **REST API:** A REST API endpoint is provided to retrieve a list of resellers and their respective book stocks.

 ---

 ## 🔨 Tech heap
 - [x] Java 17
 - [x] Docker
+- [x] Java Message Service (JMS)
 - [x] IBM MQ
 - [x] SpringBoot
+- [x] Lombok
+- [x] Maven

 ---